YuhaoWang55/Designed-Instruments/Laser Ablation System.md

 ## Protocol

-- Preparation
+- I. Preparation
-  1. Open the Ti microscope, select the eyepiece port.
+  - 1. Open the Ti microscope, select the eyepiece port.
 Choose a proper objective (NA>0.9 is recommended) and put the a sample on.
-    a.
+    - a.
 Move the sample to a blank region for avoiding photodamage on regions of interest.
-    b. <span style="color:red">Alarm: make sure the laser power is turned off when switching to a camera port!</span>.
+    - b. <code style="color:red">Alarm: make sure the laser power is turned off when switching to a camera port!</code>